Colorado's Natural Medicine Program LEGAL ACCESS IS EXPANDING

 • 40+ hours of supervised practice training through the Synthesis Immersion Apprenticeship program

-• 40+ hours of consultation through the Synthesis Practicum program
+• 50+ hours of consultation through the Synthesis Practicum program

 4. Apply for a Facilitator License

-For Synthesis Alumni, Current, and New Students
+For Synthesis Alumni and Current Students

 Facilitator** licenses are for individuals who provide natural medicine services to participants whose safety screening, based on generally accepted standards of practice, does not identify risk factors that would suggest the need for the involvement of a medical or behavioral health provider.